The Milne Seed Library 2026

 All seeds are non-GMO; most are organic.

-The Hopi Black Dye Sunflowers sent to us by the Common Seed Project have run out until we receive more!
-If you have success with these seeds, the Common Seed folks would love to know about it and receive any photos you take as well.
+The Hopi Black Dye Sunflowers sent to us by the Common Seed Project have run out (but we have plenty of the Mammoth Grey Sunflower Seeds).
+If you have success with the Hopi Sunflower Seeds, the Common Seed folks would love to know about it and receive any photos you take as well.

 How much sunlight do you have?